 Roula Khalaf, the deputy editor and head of the season appeal committee at FT said “The Financial Times is delighted to work with Habitat for Humanity for this year’s seasonal appeal.
 With 1.6 billion people around the world living in inadequate shelter, the global housing crisis cannot be overlooked.
-FT journalists will highlight Habitat for Humanity’s work in several countries to shed a light on housing poverty and homelessness”.
+FT journalists will highlight Habitat for Humanity’s work in several countries because they want to shed a light on housing poverty and homelessness”.

-Over the course of our partnership with the Financial Times, we will provide FT journalists with a range of story opportunities – strong personal case studies, magazine features, political and expert interviews, video diaries and data stories.
+Over the course of our partnership with the Financial Times, we will provide FT journalists with a range of story opportunities.
+Strong personal case studies, magazine features, political and expert interviews, video diaries and data stories.

 Telling the story of our charity’s impact